openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 *  Enable ADB debugging in Developer Options (on watch), connect the watch via USB and start the Wear app once in Android Studio.
 *  If Complications does not update data - check first if AAPS watchfaces work at all.

+### Sony Smartwatch 3

+* The Sony Smartwach 3 is one of the most popular watches to be used with AAPS.
+* Unfortunately Google dropped support for wear OS 1.5 devices in fall 2020.
+This leads to problems when using Sony SW3 with AndroidAPS and above.
+* A possible workaround can be found on this [troubleshooting page](../Usage/SonySW3.rst).

 ## View Nightscout data

 If you are using another looping system and want to _view_ your looping detail on an Android Wear watch, or want to watch your child's looping, then you can build/download just the NSClient APK.
 To do this follow the [build APK instructions](../Installing-AndroidAPS/Building-APK.md) selecting the build variant "NSClientRelease".
 There are several watchfaces to choose from that include average delta, IOB, currently active temp basal rate and basal profiles + CGM readings graph.